Cray-HPE/docs-csm/operations/validate_csm_health.md

         ncn/pit# renewncnjoin ncn-xxxx
         ```

   - The `spire-agent` service may also fail if an NCN was powered off for too long and its tokens expired.
-If this happens, delete
+If this happens, then delete
     `/root/spire/agent_svid.der`, `/root/spire/bundle.der`, and `/root/spire/data/svid.key` off the NCN before deleting the
     `request-ncn-join-token` daemonset pod.
-- `cfs-state-reporter` errors on storage nodes
+- `cfs-state-reporter service ran successfully`
+  - If this test is failing, it could be due to SSL certificate issues on that NCN.
+     1. Run the following command on the node where the test is failing.

+        ```bash
+        ncn# systemctl status cfs-state-reporter | grep HTTPSConnectionPool
+        ```

+     1. If the previous command gives any output, this indicates possible SSL certificate problems on that NCN.

+        - See the [Platform CA Issues](../troubleshooting/known_issues/platform_ca_issues.md) troubleshooting guide.

-  - If the `cfs-state-reporter` check is failing on one or more storage nodes, it could be an issue with their spire tokens.
+  - If this test is failing on a storage node, it could be an issue with the node's Spire token.
 The following procedure may resolve the problem:
      1. Run the following script on `ncn-m002`:

         ```bash